blechd/IMDB-Search/README.md

-Use datasets from https://datasests.imdbws.com to search all the titles an actor/actress has played in, or all the actors/actresses in a title.
+Use datasets (name.basics.tsv, title.basics.tsv, and title.principals.tsv) from https://datasets.imdbws.com to search all the titles an actor/actress has played in, or all the actors/actresses in a title.
 <br>
 The program will take a while to load all the data and build the trees.
 <br>